 All of Joolz’s packaging can be unpacked and transformed into a play object.
 With a little bit of cardboard origami, you can create animals, puppets theatres, hot air balloons, and even real birdhouses.
-Not only does it get a second life out of what would otherwise be trash, but it’s also a nice project for parents to do with their children.
+Not only does it get a second life out of what would otherwise be trash, but it’s also a great project for parents to do with their children.

 And if you get tired of your cardboard snail?
-No problem — simply pop it in the recycling.
+No problem — pop it in the recycling.

 Joolz gives sustainable packaging a new meaning — and we like it.

-As well as saving the trees, letting your customers have a little fun with your packaging really takes its value to the next level.
+As well as saving trees, letting your customers have a little fun with your packaging takes its value to the next level.
 While not all brands have the technological ability to create cardboard origami, you can add this sense of playfulness to your packaging too.
 Packaging that you can color in or turn into a dollhouse with a few snips is achievable and will bring a smile to your customers’ faces.

-Socks are a prosaic thing to sell.
+Socks are a common thing to sell.
 Exactly how excited can you get your customers about the arrival of a new pair of socks?
 For Happy Socks, that’s a challenge it’s willing to accept — and it succeeds.